frantisekstanko/my-home/README.md

 git merge origin/main
 ```

-Now all the configuration is downloaded and tracked in your home
+Now, all the configuration is downloaded and tracked in your home
 folder.
 You can easily edit and commit back to your local branch.
 You can push to your backup server.
 You can reinstall from your
 backup server and reset to your last checkpoint easily!